github/docs/content/codespaces/codespaces-reference/disaster-recovery-for-codespaces.md

 ---
-title: Disaster recovery for Codespaces
+title: Disaster recovery for GitHub Codespaces
 intro: 'This article describes guidance for a disaster recovery scenario, when a whole region experiences an outage due to major natural disaster or widespread service interruption.'
 versions:
   fpt: '*'